 - Stir in the onions, peppers, tomatoes, and garlic.

 - Season with salt and pepper and continue to cook over medium heat until vegetables are tender, about 5 minutes.

-- Add in the chicken broth.
+- Add in the broth, and bring to a boil.
 Cover and cook over low heat for 25 to 30 minutes.

 - Stir in the cooked rice; cook for a minute.

 - Remove from heat and taste for salt and pepper; adjust to your liking.

 - Protein Options: Swap ground beef for turkey, chicken, or vegetarian crumbles.

 - Rice Varieties: Try brown, wild rice, or quinoa for different textures and nutrition.
 Important to note the rice will absorb most of the liquid.
 If you don’t plan to serve the entire soup all at once, serve the rice on the side instead of mixing it in with the soup.

 - More Veggies: Boost flavor and nutrition by adding zucchini, spinach, or corn.

 - Heat Level: Add a kick with cayenne or red pepper flakes.